FaZe Clan Members Accidentally Expose Shocking Twitch Earnings: You Won’t Believe How Much They Made!

 Twitch rules permit streamers to disclose their earnings publicly without facing repercussions.
 Nevertheless, many prefer to keep their financial details private.

-Typically, the published earnings only consist of revenue from subscriptions.
+Typically, the published earnings consist only of revenue from subscriptions.
 However, streamers also have opportunities to earn through advertising deals and promotional activities for various games.
 It’s important to note that donations are separate from these figures, processed through other platforms, which means the total income could be significantly greater than what was shared.

 newsletter subscription